ersanchez/instructional-design/questioning/outline.md

 * gathering courage to answer
 * trying to avoid your gaze

-You will be _so_ tempted to say something during this awkward silence.
+You will be _soooo_ tempted to say something during this awkward silence.
 DON'T!
 You'll mess up your learners' thoughts.
-Just be quiet.
+Just be quiet!

 ## Student Response

 Some learner (hopefully many) will start to raise their hands to answer the question.
-The awkward silence might even compell one or more of them to shout out an answer unprompted.
+The awkward silence might even compell one or more of them to blurt out an answer unprompted.

 If all you see is raised hands, call on someone.